 I’m a writer, teacher and broadcaster, mostly on the cultural history of science and medicine, and a poet.
 My books include international bestseller The Sick Rose, Medical London, a BBC Radio 4 Book of the Week, and the award-winning poetry collection Seahouses.

 I teach at Pembroke College, Cambridge, and UCL, and in 2011 I received one of the first Wellcome Trust Engagement Fellowships.
 I’m history consultant for the BBC’s historical-comedy series Quacks, which will be aired next year.
-I’ve made many appearances on US and UK TV and radio, and I lead an acclaimed series of walks around London’s medical and scientific history.
+I’ve made many appearances on TV and radio around the world, and I lead an acclaimed series of walks around London’s medical and scientific history.
 Follow these links to find out more about: